tinySSB/tiny-ssb-spec/README.md

 Scuttelbutt](https://github.com/ssbc) (SSB) **tiny** enough to work over [LoRa](https://en.wikipedia.org/wiki/LoRa)?"

-Core design decisions from SSB that we replicate: - **A.** each device has a unique cryptographic signing key-pair
+Core design decisions we replicate from SSB:
+- **A.** each device has a unique cryptographic signing key-pair
 - **B.** each "message" published by a device is signed by that device's cryptographic key
 - **C.** each message has a unique ID which can be derived from it's header +